StanfordAHA/garnet/daemon/README.txt

          --width 28 --height 16 &
 ```

-You can use '--daemon help' to find the latest info about how to use the daemon.
+You can use `--daemon help` to find the latest info about how to use the daemon.
 ```
     % garnet.py --daemon help

     DESCRIPTION:

       garnet.py can run as a daemon to save you time when generating bitstreams for multiple apps using the same garnet circuit.
 Use the "launch" command to build a circuit and keep state in the background.
 The "use-daemon" command reuses the background state to more quickly do pnr and bitstream generation.

           --daemon launch -> process args and launch a daemon --daemon use    -> use existing daemon to process args